-The application is accompanied by a Coal Mining Risk Assessment, however this report appears to relate to a development proposal comprising the erection of an agricultural shed on a parcel of land to the north of the application site.
+The application is accompanied by a Coal Mining Risk Assessment; however, this report appears to relate to a development proposal comprising the erection of an agricultural shed on a parcel of land to the north of the application site.
 Nevertheless, the proposed development will be situated entirely outside the DHRA.
-The Coal Authority's Planning & Development Team therefore does not consider that a Coal Mining Risk Assessment is required to support the proposal in this particular case and the Coal Remediation authority raises no objection and recommends the addition of an informative note.
+Therefore, a Coal Mining Risk Assessment is not required to support the proposal in this particular case and the Coal Remediation authority raised no objection and recommends the addition of an informative note.
 An informative to such effect can be added to any approval.